Corfe Castle (village): History

+King Edward the Martyr was murdered in Corfe on the evening of 18 March 978.

+In the Middle Ages there was a considerable marble carving and stone cutting industry in the village.
+Purbeck stone was shipped all round the country from Ower Quay in Poole harbour.

-In the 18th century, clay quarrying developed as an industry in the village.
+In the 18th century, ball clay quarrying developed as an industry in the village.
 By the middle of the century, with the arrival of William Pike – a merchant from Devon, activity expanded significantly.
 In 1791 Pike signed a five-year contract with Josiah Wedgwood to supply 1,200 tons of clay and search for further deposits.
 From the 1796 Corfe Castle Census of the 96 men involved in local industries and living in the town, 55 were clay cutters.
 Clay extraction continued to provide major employment for the local population until the 20th century.

+The village had two watermills, West Mill on the River Wicken ceased operating in 1792 but the building was used for poor housing until 1915.
+Stone from the building was used to construct the World War 1 war memorial.
+The other mill was Boar Mill on the Byle Brook.
+The mill cottage was later used as a bakery.
+The Grade II listed mill and cottage are now owned by the National Trust.

 Geography

 The parish of Corfe Castle encompasses a broad swathe of the Isle of Purbeck and has an area of 37.45 km2.
 To the south, it includes the smaller village of Kingston and a section of the Jurassic Coast facing the English Channel.
 To the north, it includes a large area of heathland stretching as far as the southern shore of Poole Harbour, where Furzey, Green, Long and Round little islands also form part of the parish.
 To the north west on a clear day, the Mendip Hills in Somerset can be seen in the distance from the castle.
 The village is constructed almost entirely from the local grey Purbeck limestone and comprises two main streets, East Street and West Street, linked at their north end at the Square.